El Arenal, Jalisco: History

 Its primitive settlers were Nahoa s.
 Shortly before the arrival of the conquerors, the Purépecha people found the region in its failed attempt to seize the salt flats on the beaches.
 Archeological studies indicated that the area may have been the center of the civilization that built the Guachimontones pyramids.
 The founders of modern El Arenal were: Familias Ruiz, Castañeda, Ocampo, Ibarra, Rosales, and Sanchez, Donato Ruiz, Miguel Rosales Armas, Enrique Rosales Sánchez and his brother Emiliano; Manuel Ruiz and Andrés Ibarra.

 Its name derives from the ground conditions of the first settlement, since there was a lot of sand in the valley.
 Until 1922, El Arenal was a delegation of the municipality of Amatitán.
-By decree number 2270, published on June 5 of 1923, the El Arenal police station was made a municipality.
+By decree number 2270, published on June 5, 1923, the El Arenal police station was made a municipality.

 In 1925 the main square was built, having opened the streets and the beginning of the construction of the temple.

 In 1938, by decree number 4421, the municipality of El Arenal expands its large settlements.